Mayureshk18/project-2/README.md

 # new project

-this was created by me
+this was created by me.